-It is essential to avoid situations in which your opponent has an option of leaving a piece hanging and ignoring your gift.
+It is essential to avoid situations in which your opponent has the option of leaving a piece hanging and ignoring your gift.
 In such a scenario, this move would probably fall under the Hope Chess category.
-You must create a situation in which your opponent has no choice but to accept your sacrifice, so that you can achieve an advantage.
+You must create a situation in which your opponent has no choice but to accept your sacrifice so that you can achieve an advantage.

 7. The King’s Gambit

 The starting of the King’s Gambit is 1.e4 e5 2.f4?!
 This offensive strategy is one of the oldest chess openings, for a good reason.
-The possibilities offered by this opening have intrigued some of the greatest chess minds, including: Fischer, Tal, and Spassky.
-White challenges black’s center control in the second move and starts attacking black kingside.
+The possibilities offered by this opening have intrigued some of the greatest chess minds, including Fischer, Tal, and Spassky.
+White challenges black’s center control in the second movement and starts attacking black kingside.

 If black accepts the gambit, white must focus all of its attention on the f7 square, which becomes black’s biggest weakness.
 After the move 2 exf4, white has two ideal options.
 One option is to start attacking immediately with 3.Bc4 to instantly pressure the f7 square.

 The second option for white is 3.Nf3.
 This will help defend against 3 Qh4+ and start to develop a kingside attack.
 The best thing about the King’s Gambit is that it is rather unpredictable.
 If the opponent isn’t familiar with the correct defense, they will soon get into trouble.
 The majority of the games are open with dynamic and exciting lines.
 If you are a creative player and prefer using wild sacrifices and exotic combinations, the King’s Gambit is an ideal opening for you.